-To learn more about the CVEPA mission and support us, visit cvepa.org.
+To learn more and to support the CVEPA mission visit https://cvepa.org/